AdobeDocs/commerce-pwa-studio/src/pages/api/buildpack/webpack/service-worker/index.md

 This plugin is a wrapper around the [Google Workbox Webpack Plugin][].
 It generates a caching ServiceWorker based on assets emitted by webpack.

-[Google Workbox Webpack Plugin]: https://developers.google.com/web/tools/workbox/guides/generate-service-worker/
+[google workbox webpack plugin]: https://developers.google.com/web/tools/workbox/guides/generate-service-worker/

 ## Configurations

 The following configurations are available for this plugin:

-* **normal development** - the ServiceWorker is disabled
+- **normal development** - the ServiceWorker is disabled
-* **service worker debugging** - the ServiceWorker and hot-reloading are enabled.
+- **service worker debugging** - the ServiceWorker and hot-reloading are enabled.

 ## `ServiceWorker(options)`